About the project

-In the rotunda of the Pinakothek der Moderne, the artist, architect and filmmaker Alfredo Jaar, who was born in Chile and lives in New York, shows why he is considered one of the most culturally, politically and socially committed visual artists of our time.
-The late Okwui Enwezor wrote: "Alfredo Jaar's work represents one of the most committed of any contemporary artist, blatantly exploring the structural connection between ethics and aesthetics, art and politics".
-The artist explores complex socio-political issues and prioritizes the ethics of representation.
-In his quiet and meditative works, Jaar engages with issues of profound importance, bearing witness to humanitarian catastrophes and the effects of military conflict, political corruption and economic inequality around the world.
+The Chilean-born and New York-based architect who makes art – as Alfredo Jaar refers to himself – illustrates why he is considered one of the most culturally, politically, and socially charged visual artist of our time.
+As the late Okwui Enwezor wrote, “Alfredo Jaar’s work represents one of the most developed commitments by a contemporary artist in the blatant embrace of the structural link between ethics and aesthetics, art and politics.”
+The artist explores complex socio-political issues, bringing to the fore the ethics of representation.
+Through quiet and meditative works, Jaar confronts issues of great magnitude, bearing witness to humanitarian disasters and attesting to the impact of military conflict, political corruption and economic inequality throughout the world.

 An exhibition newspaper with articles on the installation will be published in May 2023.
 Authors are Donatella Di Cesare, Steffen Mau, Sinthujan Varatharajah, Mirjam Zadoff, Sandro Mezzadra, Nicholas Courtman, Christian Joppke, Dimitry Porzellanov, Laura Robson, Piper French and others.